ContainerSolutions/externalsecret-operator/docs/backends/akv.md

 # Azure Key Vault

-This are the needed steps to use Azure Key Vault as a backend.
+These are the needed steps to use Azure Key Vault as a backend.
 The External Secret Operator (ESO) will impersonate an application you must register in your Azure Active Directory.

 Make sure you add the Azure Key Vault user_impersonation permission to the application.